uoftgasa/uoftgasa.github.io/markdown/index.md

 ### [Ontario Science Centre](https://www.ontariosciencecentre.ca)

+Located to the nort
-The Science Centre can be reached by taking a subway
+The Science Centre can be reached by taking the Line 1 subway to Eglinton station, followed by a bus, or by taking the Line 2 subway to Pape Station, also followed by a bus.

 ### [Blackcreek Pioneer Village]

 ### [Scarborough Bluffs]

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExODQxMzI4NDZdfQ==
+eyJoaXN0b3J5IjpbMTA3NDIzMzU1M119
 -->